 3. Be human.
 Georgia said it best, “Have empathy and care for your customers.”
 At the end of the day, we’ve all been a customer and know what it’s like to feel truly special and cared for as a paying customer.
 You won’t go wrong if you always remember that it is a human at both ends of the line.

 Get More Business Insights

 Looking for even more insights like these?
-Subscribe to our newsletter to get resources and best practices for building your business, insights on the Greek Tech landscape, and more.
+Subscribe to our newsletter for more resources and best practices for building your business, insights on the Greek Tech landscape, and more.
 Need some help with your journey?
 Here at The Port, we help founders and businesses craft their pitch and build their story to reach global audiences.
-To learn more, reach out to us at email@example.com.
+To learn more, reach out to us at firstname.lastname@example.org.